-- (c) In a disposition proceeding pursuant to ORS 419B.325, a dispositional review proceeding pursuant to ORS 419B.449, a permanency proceeding pursuant to ORS 419B.470 to 419B.476, or a termination of parental rights proceeding, respecting the record in the trial court, the appellant shall designate as part of the record on appeal only the transcripts of the proceedings and exhibits in the proceeding.
-The appellant or respondent may move to include as part of the record on appeal a transcript of an earlier proceeding or exhibits in an earlier proceeding based only on a showing that the trial judge took judicial notice of or otherwise considered the record of the earlier proceeding in the course of deciding the disposition, dispositional review, permanency or termination of parental rights proceeding. - (4) (a) The court shall not extend the time for filing the transcript under ORAP 3.30 or for filing of an agreed narrative statement under ORAP 3.45 for more than 14 days.3 - (b) Except on a showing of exceptional circumstances, the court shall not grant an extension of time to request correction of the transcript.4 - (5) The trial court administrator shall file the trial court record within 14 days after the date of the State Court Administrator's request for the record. - (6) (a) Appellant's opening brief and excerpt of record shall be served and filed within 28 days after the events specified in ORAP 5.80(1)(a) to (f). - (b) Respondent's answering brief shall be served and filed within 28 days after the filing of the appellant's opening brief. - (c) No reply brief may be filed. - (d) The court shall not grant an extension of time of more than 14 days for the filing of any brief, nor shall the court grant more than one extension of time. - (7) The court will set the case for oral argument within 56 days after the filing of the opening brief. - (8) Notwithstanding ORAP 7.30, a motion made before oral argument shall not toll the time for transmission of the record, filing of briefs, or hearing argument. - (9) The Supreme Court shall not grant an extension or extensions of time totaling more than 21 days to file a petition for review. - (10) (a) Notwithstanding any provision to the contrary in ORAP 14.05(3): - (i) The Administrator forthwith shall issue the appellate judgment based on a decision of the Court of Appeals on expiration of the 35-day period to file a petition for review, unless there is pending in the case a motion or petition for reconsideration on the merits, or a petition for review on the merits, or a party has been granted an extension of time to file a motion or petition for reconsideration on the merits or a petition for review on the merits.
+- (c) In a disposition proceeding pursuant to ORS 419B.325, a dispositional review proceeding pursuant to ORS 419B.449, a permanency proceeding pursuant to ORS 419B.470 to 419B.476, or a termination of parental rights proceeding, respecting the record in the trial court, the appellant may designate as part of the record on appeal only the transcripts of the proceedings giving rise to the judgment or order being appealed, the exhibits in the proceeding, and the list prepared by the trial court under ORS 419A.253(2) and all reports, materials, or documents identified on the list.
+A party may file a motion to supplement the record with additional material pursuant to ORS 19.365(4) and ORAP 3.05(3). - (4) (a) The court shall not extend the time for filing the transcript under ORAP 3.30 or for filing of an agreed narrative statement under ORAP 3.45 for more than 14 days. - (b) Except on a showing of exceptional circumstances, the court shall not grant an extension of time to request correction of the transcript. - (5) The trial court administrator shall file the trial court record within 14 days after the date of the State Court Administrator's request for the record. - (6) (a) Appellant's opening brief and excerpt of record shall be served and filed within 28 days after the events specified in ORAP 5.80(1)(a) to (f). - (b) Respondent's answering brief shall be served and filed within 28 days after the filing of the appellant's opening brief. - (c) No reply brief may be filed. - (d) The court shall not grant an extension of time of more than 14 days for the filing of any brief, nor shall the court grant more than one extension of time. - (7) The court will set the case for oral argument within 56 days after the filing of the opening brief. - (8) Notwithstanding ORAP 7.30, a motion made before oral argument shall not toll the time for transmission of the record, filing of briefs, or hearing argument. - (9) The Supreme Court shall not grant an extension or extensions of time totaling more than 21 days to file a petition for review. - (10) (a) Notwithstanding any provision to the contrary in ORAP 14.05(3): - (i) The Administrator forthwith shall issue the appellate judgment based on a decision of the Court of Appeals on expiration of the 35-day period to file a petition for review, unless there is pending in the case a motion or petition for reconsideration on the merits, or a petition for review on the merits, or a party has been granted an extension of time to file a motion or petition for reconsideration on the merits or a petition for review on the merits.
 If any party has filed a petition for review on the merits and the Supreme Court denies review, the Administrator forthwith shall issue the appellate judgment.